Blue Bird reduced no call, no shows by 30% with TeamSense. Learn How.

 To maintain a productive and harmonious work environment, companies must establish clear attendance policies and guidelines that differentiate between excused and unexcused absences.
 This includes good attendance, outlining the acceptable reasons for excused absences, specifying the documentation required, and defining the consequences of unexcused absences.

-By implementing a transparent and consistent attendance policy, companies can reduce the occurrence of unexcused absences and promote a culture of accountability within their workforce.
-By using a modern attendance tracking solution like TeamSense, employers can simplify the process of managing and monitoring absences, allowing supervisors and HR managers to make informed decisions and maintain a strong digital connection with their frontline teams.
+By implementing a transparent and consistent attendance policy, companies can reduce the occurrence of unexcused absences and promote a more accountable workforce.
+Furthermore, using a modern attendance tracking solution like TeamSense, employers can simplify the process of managing and monitoring absences, allowing supervisors and HR managers to make informed decisions and maintain a strong digital connection with their frontline teams.

 Is taking back-to-back Vacation and Sick Days Considered Excessive Absenteeism?